 Etsy Help Center

-Etsy Help Center's appeal perfectly complements the style of their main website.
-It has a neat and simple layout that allows for easy and swift navigation, search bar, and several featured articles at the top of the page.
+Etsy Help Center's look perfectly complements the style of their main website.
+It has a neat and simple layout that allows for easy and swift navigation, a search bar, and several featured articles at the top of the page.
 You can also get assistance and support via Etsy's community forums.
+Here are some other things their implementation got right:

 Pinterest Help Center

 The standout feature of Pinterest's help center is that it has dedicated sections for businesses and regular users.
-The layout is arranged in a pinboard-style, and you can get useful tips, articles, and guides and at the bottom of the page.
-All of the links are on the same page, so you need to scroll up and down on the page aimlessly!
-It also features a search bar at the top of the page.
+The layout is arranged in a pinboard style, meaning you can get useful tips, articles, and guides at the bottom of the page.
+All of the links are on the same page, so you need not scroll up and down on the page aimlessly!
+It also features a search bar at the top of the page to make things even easier for the user.

 Asana Support Page

 Asana uses a different approach for their Support page compared to most of the other Help Centers.
-They ask you (the user) what your specific problem is instead of tossing all the relevant articles at you.
-You can also find links to several other helpful resources such as the academy, guides, forums, and so forth.
-There is also a search bar if you would like to search for support articles.
+They ask you (the user) what your specific problem is instead of tossing copious amounts of potentially relevant articles at you.
+You can also find links to several other helpful resources such as the academy, guides, forums, and so on.
+There is also a search bar if you need to search for specific support articles.
+We suggest that you borrow from Asana the following design decisions:

 Organizing Questions Categorically and Highlights Frequent Questions and Problems